openstack-archive/networking-infoblox/doc/source/configuration_guide.rst

 `DNS Support`.
 When set to False, DNS support will be disabled.
 Enabling it allows DNS record generation and DNS protocol.
 The default is False.

-Currently only the following configurations are supported.
+Currently the following configurations are supported.

 IPAM Only